Photo from assignmentdesk.net

 If you’re looking for EU and American businesses already operating in Greece, see the category “Jobs in Greece” or take a look at links in the right column.

-*Article last updated March 13, 2013.
-Two updates pending; also seeking someone who used the so-called “one-stop process” to share his/her experience.
+*Article last updated September 13, 2014.
+Seeking someone who used the so-called “one-stop process” to share his/her experience.

 Is it a good idea to start a business in Greece?